rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

    This sort of thing isn't possible with `Deref`.

-6. If a sub-class overrides a method on a super-class, this can lead to very surprising behavior.
+6. If a sub-class overrides a method on a super-class, this can lead to *very* surprising behavior!

    Consider this hypothetical WebIDL: